Ormendel/Programming_Systems_HW2/README.md

 B(Balance): receives account number and prints the current balance in that account.

+D(Deposit): receives account number and amount of money for desposit, and adds it to the balance of the customer.

 W(Withdraw): receive amount from the user to withdraw and the account number, and prints the new balance.

 C(Close): receives an account number, checks validation.
 If the account is open - the function closes the account and all data in that account is erased immidiately.